alyanifr/llama-index-gemini-rag-qa/README.md

 <h5 align="center">Keywords: Python | LlamaIndex | RAG | LLM | Gemini-Pro | NLP | API | Streamlit</h5>
 <h2>Project Description</h2>
-Developed the simplest form of agentic RAG (Retrieval-Augmented-Generation) with a router.
+Developed the simplest form of RAG (Retrieval-Augmented-Generation) with a router.
-Agentic RAG is a framework designed to build research agents capable of tool use, reasoning and decision-making with given data.
+RAG is a framework designed capable of tool use, reasoning and decision-making with given data.
 Given a query, the router will pick one of the two query engines, QnA or Summarization, to execute a response over a single document, in this case, a website.
 <h2>Key Features</h2>
 <h3>⚒️ Natural Language Processing</h3>